sbetti02/Autocomplete/README.md

 Counters keep track of the number of times each word has been encountered so that only the top results are returned.

+Note that the `brown` corpus must be downloaded through nltk for the program to operate correctly

 ## TODO
 [ ] Work on serializing trie structure for quick startup [ ] Allow updating word counts based on user input